 Your Senior May Still Need to Go Into Her Doctor’s Office

 Most health issues can be dealt with through a telehealth visit.
 This is especially true if this is just a follow-up visit for an existing health issue.
 There is always a possibility, though, that your elderly family member may need to actually go to her doctor’s office for an in-person visit.
 If you’re not able to go with her, it may be helpful to have home care providers go with her.
 They can assist with transportation and also help your elderly family member to feel more secure.

 Even after the coronavirus pandemic resolves, telemedicine may continue to be a big part of healthcare for many people.
 This can be a huge benefit for your senior.
 She doesn’t have to take more than a few minutes out of her day for a videoconference for a follow-up visit, whereas an in-person appointment can take much longer.
 This also can help if your elderly family member is nervous about going to the doctor.

 Telemedicine can be an important way for your elderly family member to continue to get the medical help that she needs without having to feel unsafe in the process.
 Learning new technology is challenging, but learning new things is a good way for your senior to keep her brain going.

-If you or an aging loved-one are considering hiring Elder Care in Phoenix, AZ, please contact the caring staff at Legacy Home Care LLC at: (480) 777-0070
+If you or an aging loved-one are considering hiring Elder Care in Phoenix, AZ, or anywhere in the East Valley, please contact the caring staff at Legacy Home Care.

 - Four Ways to Try Convincing Your Senior to Accept Home Care - July 8, 2020